NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### OpenRelTable :: closeRel
 #### Description
-Closes the entry of the input relation in the Open Relation Table.
-This function can not close the Relation Catalog relation and Attribute Catalog relation.
-These relations remain in the cache memory throughout the session and can only be closed at shutdown by the OpenRelTable destructor.
+Closes the entry of the input relation in the *Open Relation* Table. **This function cannot close the *Relation Catalog* relation and *Attribute Catalog* relation**.

-:::info note
+:::caution Note
-This function can not close the entries corresponding to RELCAT_RELID and ATTRCAT_RELID.
+This function cannot close the entries corresponding to `RELCAT_RELID` and `ATTRCAT_RELID`.
+These relations remain in the cache memory throughout the session and can only be closed at shutdown by the `OpenRelTable` destructor.
 :::
 #### Arguments
 | Name | Type | Description |